Subtle’s Story

 About Me

-I guess I should continue by telling you a little bit about myself.
-I am actually a nuclear/electrical test engineer who, up to this point, has mostly used art as a method of surviving when times are tough.
+Though I have loved creating art my entire life, my background is not actually in art, but in engineering.
+For most of my career, I have been a nuclear/electrical test engineer who, up to this point, has mostly used art as a method of surviving when times are tough.
 There is something soothing about losing oneself in the creation process, so that has always been my method of getting through this life, especially when life seems at its most insurmountable.
 I enjoy all kinds of art including drawing, painting, cross stitch, crochet, clay, and anything that involves producing something beautiful and/or useful with my own two hands.
-However, my absolute favorite art form is painting with watercolor…which I would not have known if not for a high school teacher that encouraged me to try the medium against all of my protests.
+However, my absolute favorite art form is painting portraits with watercolor.

 I am a military brat who has lived all over the United States with my favorite location being Alaska.
-I went to college for Nuclear Engineering, and moved away from my crazy family, who are very dear to me, in order to pursue a career as an engineer.
-I met the love of my life, and we adopted a precocious kitten and an obnoxiously cute corgi.
-I am pretty good at what I do and take pride in my work, but I long for my paint brushes and the calmness and sense of accomplishment that comes with the act of creating.
-For that reason, I am putting my passion to work by starting this small shop, so please be patient with me as I work out the kinks.
+I went to college for Nuclear Engineering now several years ago at Texas A&M University with a plan to design nuclear reactors for space travel.
+However, I found that I was ill-suited for the research world, and thus moved away from academia.
+I left my home and crazy family, who are very dear to me, in order to pursue a career in Newport News, VA as a field test engineer.
+This role fit me much better as I prefer hands-on work on the deckplate (or at the easel) rather than being at a desk and attending meetings.
+I met the love of my life, and we adopted a curious kitten and an obnoxiously cute corgi.
+I was pretty good at what I did and took pride in my work, but I longed for my paint brushes and the calmness and sense of accomplishment that comes with the act of creating.
+For that reason, I took all the courage I could muster, quit my job, and put my passion to work as an artist.
+Please be patient with me as I work out the kinks of this art business.
 My intent is to serve you the best that I can in the best way that I know how.

 Thank you again for visiting, and I hope that you can find something that speaks to you.